KMD98/AMGCP_MSSTATE/zedPoseTracking/README.md

+# DEPRECATED.
+USE ROS WRAPPER PROVIDED BY STEREOLABS
 # ZED SDK - Positional Tracking

-This sample shows how to get the camera pose in a world reference
+This sample shows how to get the camera pose in a world reference.

 ## Getting Started
  - Get the latest [ZED SDK](https://www.stereolabs.com/developers/release/) and [pyZED Package](https://www.stereolabs.com/docs/app-development/python/install/)